RootVenture/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 ### Explain how `this` works in JavaScript
 The call-site determines where `this` will point during the execution of a function.

 1. **Default Binding** - Think of this this rule as the default catch-all rule when none of the other rules apply.
-If in strict mode ('use strict'), this will be undefined instead of the global object.
+If in strict mode ('use strict'), `this` will be undefined instead of the `global` object.
+In a browser, it will be the `window` object.
-2. **Implicit Binding** - Another rule to consider is: does the call-site have a context object, also referred to as an owning or containing object, though these alternate terms could be slightly misleading.
+2. **Implicit Binding** - If the call-site have a context object, also referred to as an owning or containing object - `obj.method()`, `this` is the object that the function is a property of.
-3. **Explicit Binding** - functions have call(..) and apply(..) methods which both take, as their first parameter, an object to use for the this, and then invoke the function with that this specified.
-Since you are directly stating what you want the this to be, we call it explicit binding.
+3. **Explicit Binding** - functions have `call(..)` and `apply(..)` methods which both take, as their first parameter, an object to use for the `this`, and then invoke the function with that this specified.
 4. **`new` Binding** - If the new keyword is used when calling the function, this inside the function is a brand new object.
-When a function is invoked with new in front of it, otherwise known as a constructor call, the following things are done automatically:
+When a function is invoked with `new` or otherwise known as a constructor call, the following things are done automatically:

 	1. a brand new object is created (aka, constructed) out of thin air
 	2. the newly constructed object is [[Prototype]]-linked